 UNICEF works in Armenia since 1994.
 We support the Government of Armenia in the design and implementation of reforms to address gaps in the fulfilment of the rights of all children in Armenia, with a focus on the vulnerable and excluded.

-In the past two decades, UNICEF has proudly supported Armenia to:
+In the past three decades, UNICEF has proudly supported Armenia to:

 - Cut under-5 child mortality by half